TSUSAKA-ucl/robot-loader/README.md

    the trigger is being pulled, following the movement of the VR controller.
 5. The light yellow object is not fixed, and will be thrown off when the red object hits it.
 The blue object is fixed in space only by its base.
+6. The pie menu "S" stops the movement of the blue object, and "Q" resume it.
+7. The pie menu "P" closes the yellow object, and "T" opens it.

 ### Explanation of the Sample Scene Creation in the Main Thread